tilelvis/tilelvis/README.md

 <h2 align="center">👨‍💻 About Me</h2>

-I'm a [Your Title/Role - e.g., Passionate Software Developer, Creative Full-Stack Engineer, Data Science Enthusiast] based in [Your Location].
-I love building [Types of projects you enjoy] and exploring new technologies.
+I'm a Data Science Enthusiast based in Nairobi, Kenya.
+I love building innovative systems and exploring new technologies.

-*   🌍 I'm based in [Your City/Country]
+*   🌍 I'm based in Nairobi/Kenya
-*   🖥️ See my portfolio at [Your Portfolio Link (Optional)]
+*   🖥️ See my portfolio at https://linkedin.com/elvis-tile
-*   ✉️ You can contact me at [your-email@example.com]
+*   ✉️ You can contact me at tile.pc@hotmail.com
-*   🚀 I'm currently working on [Your Cool Project Name (Optional)]
+*   🚀 I'm currently working on a capstone project (TBA)
-*   🧠 I'm learning [New Technology/Skill you're learning]
+*   🧠 I'm learning Ai/Machine Learning
-*   🤝 I'm open to collaborating on [Types of projects or specific ideas]
+*   🤝 I'm open to collaborating on data-driven projects
-*   ⚡ Fun fact: [A fun, quirky fact about you!]
+*   ⚡ Fun fact: Git Push is the bottomline.

 ---